UniMath/agda-unimath/src/foundation/retracts-of-maps.lagda.md

 where `H₀` and `H₁` are the retracting homotopies of `r₀ ∘ i₀` and `r₁ ∘ i₁` respectively.

-This coherence arises from the implicit requirement that the total pasting of the retraction square should restrict the the reflixivity homotopy on the square
+This coherence requirement arises from the implicit requirement that the total pasting of the retraction square should restrict to the reflexivity homotopy on the square

 ```text
     A ========= A